 Translated from the French by Dady Chery for Haiti Chery

-Port-au-Prince — Assistant Secretary of State [for the Bureau of International Narcotics and Law Enforcement Affairs], William Brownfield, announced on December 1st that the U.S. government intends to lift the embargo on arms sales imposed on Haiti in 1993 during the period of the military coup against former President Jean Bertrand Aristide.
+Port-au-Prince — Assistant Secretary of State for the Bureau of International Narcotics and Law Enforcement Affairs, William Brownfield, announced on December 1, 2011 that the United States government intends to lift the embargo on arms sales that it had imposed on Haiti in 1993 during the period of the military coup against former President Jean Bertrand Aristide.

 “The United States is now open to the idea of providing weapons to the Haitian National Police,”